kshirish/node-boilerplate/README.md

 - `res.locals` is a place to store the data which lasts only till the request.

+- However you cannot access local variables in middleware though you can  access local variables in templates rendered within the application.
+This is useful for providing helper functions to templates, as well as app-level data.

 - Subapp is an additional instance of express created to handle the routing part which is often the most complicated one.

 ```js